abelfunctions/abelfunctions/README.md

 Please report any bugs you find or suggest enhancements on the [Issues Page](https://github.com/cswiercz/abelfunctions/issues).

+## Extensions to Abelfunctions
+- [CyclePainter](https://github.com/markopuza/abelfunctions-cyclepainter) - A tool for building custom paths on Riemann surfaces

 ## Citing this Software

 > C. Swierczewski et. al., *Abelfunctions: A library for computing with Abelian